Skip to main content

 --keyring-backend test

 This will create the genesis transaction for your new chain.
-Here $STAKING_AMOUNT should be at least 1000000000utia.
+Here $STAKING_AMOUNT should be at least 9000000utia.
 If you provide too much or too little, you will encounter an error when starting your node.

 You will find the generated gentx JSON file inside $HOME/.celestia-app/config/gentx/gentx-$KEY_NAME.json

-Note: If you have other validators in your network, they need to also run the above command with the genesis.json file you shared with them in the previous step.
+If you have other validators in your network, they need to also run the above command with the genesis.json file you shared with them in the previous step.

 Creating the genesis JSON file